jeff-hykin/vibrance/README.md

 console.red("Howdy!") // has console.log() and all the other methods (debug/warn/error/group/etc)
 console.blue.underline("Howdy!")
 console.green.bgBlack("Howdy!")

-// a dont-import-console way of using vibrancy console.log(vibrance.blue("This will ").bold.magenta("also").blue(" be logged"))
+// NOTE!: this doesnt work: console.green("Hello").blue(" world")
 // alternative way
 vibrance.blue("Howdy! ").green("this will be logged").log() // NOTE: needs log at the end!

+// a dont-import-console way of using vibrancy console.log(vibrance.blue("This will ").bold.magenta("also").blue(" be logged"))
 ```

 #### Node.js